BlairCurrey/trpc-koa-adapter/README.md

 ## With a Koa Body Parser:

-Body parsing middleware such as [`@koa/bodyparser`](https://github.com/koajs/bodyparser) and [`koa-bodyparser`](https://www.npmjs.com/package/koa-bodyparser) consume the raw body on requests which trpc expects.
-If this middleware is added to koa after one of these body parsers, or the body is otherwise consumed before this middleware, then trpc may unexpectedly fail to handle requests (such as trpc mutation requests hanging).
+Body parsing middleware such as [`@koa/bodyparser`](https://github.com/koajs/bodyparser) and [`koa-bodyparser`](https://www.npmjs.com/package/koa-bodyparser) consume the raw body on requests which tRPC expects.
+If this middleware is added to koa after one of these body parsers, or the body is otherwise consumed before this middleware, then tRPC may unexpectedly fail to handle requests (such as tRPC mutation requests hanging).
+This matter was originally discussed in [this GitHub issue](https://github.com/BlairCurrey/trpc-koa-adapter/issues/24).

 If using `@koa/bodyparser` or `koa-bodyparser`, you can resolve this in either of the following ways:

-- Add the trpc middleware before the body parser, if this otherwise works for you
+- Add the `createKoaMiddleware` before the body parser, if this otherwise works for you
 - Use `@koa/bodyparser` or `koa-bodyparser`'s `disableBodyParser` option to disable the body parser for the trpc routes:

   ```ts